 The fundraising dinner and auction on board HMS Victory was chaired by Admiral Sir Jonathon Band GCB DL (former First Sea Lord) with Admiral of the Fleet Lord Boyce KG GCB OBE DL (former First Sea Lord and Chief of the Defence Staff) as Guest of Honour.
 The main after-dinner speaker was Sir John Scarlett KCMG OBE (former Head of MI6).

 The 'Falklands 35' fundraising dinner and auction at Trinity House in London was honoured with the presence of Prince Harry, Commodore-in-Chief Small Ships & Diving.
-It was attended by Captain Roger Readwin RN (Captain MFP) plus many highly decorated veterans of the Falklands and descendants of Second World War veterans as well as more recent members of the Royal Navy minewarfare & diving community.
+It was attended by Captain Roger Readwin RN (then Captain Minewarfare and Fishery Protection) plus many decorated veterans of the Falklands and descendants of Second World War veterans as well as more recent members of the Royal Navy minewarfare & diving community.
 Adventurer, naturalist, author and TV personality Monty Halls (an ex-Royal Marine) was present and popular entertainer Shep Woolley provided a witty after dinner speech.

 A dinner and raffle at the Royal Naval Club & Royal Albert Yacht Club in Portsmouth raised funds.
 As with the dinner at Trinity House, entertainment was provided by well-known personality Shep Woolley.

-The project has also benefited from funds raised at gatherings of the TCA (Ton Class Association), MWA (Minewarfare Association), MCDOA (Minewarfare & Clearance Diving Officers' Association), AORNFCD (Association of Royal Navy First Class Divers) and the RANCDA (Royal Australian Navy Clearance Divers' Association).
+The project has also benefited from the fundraising activities of the AORNFCD (Association of Royal Navy First Class Divers), the MWA (Minewarfare Association), the MCDOA (Minewarfare & Clearance Diving Officers' Association), the TCA (Ton Class Association) and the RANCDA (Royal Australian Navy Clearance Divers' Association).